-The initial treatment for bursitis is avoiding activity that aggravates the knee.
-Ice, elevation and use of nonsteroidal anti-inflammatory medicine may also alleviate symptoms.
-A physician may remove some fluid from your knee with a sterile needle and syringe to diagnose gout or infection.
+The initial treatment for bursitis involves avoiding activity that aggravates the knee.
+Ice, elevation and use of nonsteroidal antiinflammatory medicine, such as ibuprofen (Advil, Motrin), may help alleviate symptoms.
 Injection of a corticosteroid may also be used to treat bursitis.
 If bursa fluid is infected, the bursa is opened, and antibiotics are started.
 When bursitis is chronic or recurrent, the bursa may need to be surgically removed.

 Bursitis is less likely to develop when frequent breaks are taken from repetitive kneeling.
-Kneepads or a compressive sleeve are often recommended, as are ice and elevation after working or playing sports.
+Kneepads or compressive knee sleeves are often recommended, as are ice and elevation after working or playing sports.
 Physical therapy may decrease the chance of bursitis recurring.

 - Wheeless’ Textbook of Orthopaedics: Bursae and Bursitis of the Knee